 Former Alabama governor released from federal prison

-Former Alabama Gov. Don Siegelman has been released from a federal prison in Louisiana where he was serving a six-year sentence for bribery and obstruction of justice.
-Longtime aide Chip Hill said Siegelman's brother received a call Wednesday morning confirming his release.
+In this Nov.
+2, 2011 file photo, former Alabama Gov. Don Siegelman departs the Federal courthouse in Montgomery, Ala.
+Siegelman was released Wednesday, Feb.
+8, 2017, from a federal prison in Louisiana where he was serving a six-year sentence for bribery and obstruction of justice, a family spokesman said.

 Add your comments below